 April in the garden

 April is one of the most beautiful months in the garden.
-It is full life since the bees, butterflies, and all sorts of flying creatures turn it into a party place.
-Once again, stay aware of the weather since Spring is an unstable season in Central Texas.
+It is full of life with all the bees, butterflies, and other flying creatures hovering around celebrating Spring.
+Nonetheless, the weather can still play tricks on us, so be aware of any sudden changes.

 Direct sow green beans, summer squash, cantaloupe, and basil, ensuring the soil remains moist to speed up germination.

 Harvest garlic, leeks, parsley, cilantro, broad beans, fennel, and celery.